-See how you translated many of these words in Exodus 26:9.
-ULT 16 He joined five curtains to each other and the other six curtains to each other.
+This verse is almost identical to the first sentence of Exodus 26:9.
+ULT 16 And he joined five curtains to each other and six curtains to each other.
 General Information:

-See how you translated many of these words in Exodus 26:10.

-fifty loops

-"50 loops" (See: Numbers)

 ULT

-17 He made fifty loops on the edge of the end curtain of the first set, and fifty loops along the edge of the end curtain that joined the second set.
+17 And he made 50 loops on the edge of the end curtain in the joined set, and he made 50 loops on the edge of the curtain in the second joined set.

 General Information: